Christianalamassi/First-js-project/README.md

 # Dice Game

 "Dice Game" is an easy to play userfriendly game for anyone who is looking for a nice passtime without having to concentrate too much, for example when using public transportation or taking a break.The user gets to play against the computer.
 In clicking a single button, the player and the computer simultaneously throw two dice and the result shows both the player's as well as the computer's score.
 The throw with the higher number wins the round and gains one point.
 Whoever has 15 points first, wins the game.
 The user is then offered to play again which is provided also with the click of one button.
 The game is programmed with Java Script and the website designed with HTML/CSS.
+[Dice Game](https://christianalamassi.github.io/First-js-project/)

 <img src="img-readme/capture-c.jpg">